hiddify/Hiddify-Manager/README.md

 ## All tutorials and videos

 All tutorial contents of this project are accessible in wiki.
-Please visit [this link](https://github.com/hiddify/hiddify-config/wiki/home) and find `pages` in the up-right corner on Desktop or in the bottom of this page on mobile.
+Please visit [this link](https://github.com/hiddify/hiddify-config/wiki/home) and find `pages` in the up-right corner on desktop or in the bottom of this page on mobile.

 Also, all tutorials and videos can be accessed by clicking on the image below.
 </div>